boapeca/QA-Fundamental_Project/README.md

 ### Application Requirements

-To be able to produce a simple but functional Game Suggestion application, it must contain or allow the user to do the following:
+To be able to produce a simple but functional Game Library application, it must contain or allow the user to do the following:

 * Create a user account that stores:
   * User Name
   * Email
   * Password
-* Generate Suggestions based on feedback given
+* Allow the user to create libraries and games
-* Save game suggestions on their profile/list
+* Edit games and libraries
-* Delete saved games
+* Delete any unwanted games or libraries
 * View and update their account details
 * Delete their account